ava-labs/subnet-evm/cmd/README.md

 ![](2022-09-01-22-48-26.png)

-We can remove all of these imports and the reference imports as we will not use them in this tutorial.
+We can remove the `fmt` import and the `fmt` reference import as we will not use them in this tutorial.

 Next we see this in `Equals()`.